annacakes281/property-price-predictor/README.md

 |YearRemodAdd|Remodel date (same as construction date if no remodelling or additions)|1950 - 2010|
 |SalePrice|Sale Price|34900 - 755000|

+### Initial Observations
+* There is a lot of attributes that may have a large degree of inter-correlation.
+The best variables will need to be determined in order to properly proceed with the dataset, and use transformers where necessary.

+### Possible Limitations
+* The data lacks features that represent the location of the property, e.g. close to a school, which could have an imopact on sale price.

+Although a ML model can be created, it may not be adequate at predicting propery prices within *Ames* without these extra variables that can influence sale price; with these features the performance would, in theory be higher.

 ## Business Requirements